sean-smith/scale-out-computing-on-aws/docs/tutorials/launch-your-first-job.md

 ## Submit your job

 !!!info "Things to know before you start"
-    * Jobs start on average 6 minutes after submission (this value may differ depending on the number and type of compute resource you need to be provisioned)
+    * Jobs start on average 5 minutes after submission (this value may differ depending on the number and type of compute resource you need to be provisioned).
+[You can reduce this cold-start by pre-configuring your AMI](../../tutorials/reduce-compute-node-launch-time/)
-    * You can launch 'AlwaysOn' instances if you want to avoid the ColdStart penalty
+    * Nodes are ephemeral and tie to a given job id.
+If needed, [you can launch 'AlwaysOn' instances](../../tutorials/launch-always-on-instances/) that will be running 24/7.
-    * If your simulation requires a lot of disk I/O, it's recommended to use high performance SSD-NVMe disks (using /scratch location) and not default $HOME path
+    * If your simulation requires a lot of disk I/O, [it's recommended to use high performance SSD-NVMe](../../tutorials/integration-ec2-job-parameters/#storage) disks (using /scratch location) and not default $HOME path

-Create a simple text file and name it "job_submit.que".
+To get started, create a simple text file and name it "job_submit.que".
 See below for a simple template (you will be required to edit whatever is between **)

 ~~~console
 #!/bin/bash